quitenoisemaker/shipping-tracker/README.md

 ### Handling Webhooks

+/**
+Webhooks are validated for required fields.
+ *
+ * Default required fields for Cargoplug and Sendbox:
+ *   - tracking_number
+ *   - status
+ *
+ * DHL specific required field:
+ *   - self (the subscription URL, always starting with https://api-eu.dhl.com)
+ *   - scope
+ *
-Webhooks are validated for required fields (`tracking_number`, `status`).
-The package is extensible for signature-based validation.
+ * The package is extensible for signature-based validation for providers
+ * that support webhook signing.
+ */

 ```php
 Route::prefix('api/shipping')->group(function () {